Determine spread of credit default swap

 2(semiannual) (default) | integer with value of

-Compounding frequency of the zero curve, specified using values:
+Compounding frequency of the zero curve, specified as the comma-separated pair consisting of

 1 — Annual compounding